4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 - Tip #1 for Creating a Good Wildlife Photo: Choose the Right Decor

 - Tip #2 for Creating a Good Moody Wildlife Photo: Choosing the Light

 - Tip #3 for Creating the Perfect Moody Wildlife Photo: Show the Animal’s Emotion

 - Tip #4 for Creating a Good Moody Wildlife Photo: Take the Time to Mentally Visualize the Scene

 - An Essential Accessory: The Floating Blind

-- Some Pictures of Moody Wildlife Taken in Dombes
+- Some Pictures of Moody Wildlife Taken in Dombes, France

 The Story Behind This Article

-When I started wildlife photography, I used the following basic photographic rules:
+When I started wildlife photography, I followed the main photographic rules: